 Through the Master of Business Administration curriculum, graduate students apply business concepts with the responsibility of management.

 Core classes touch on areas of business such as business law, economics, finance and accounting, marketing, information systems, technology, research and analysis.

-There are three specializations within the Master of Business Administration.
+There are two specializations within the Master of Business Administration.
 Students can choose to focus on one of the following:

 - Project Management

 Students who have earned an undergraduate business degree learn the skills they need to succeed in business.
 It may mean starting in positions just a step below management.
 However, a Master of Business Administration can set graduates up for higher positions within a corporation.
 U.S. News & World Report lists the following as top positions for MBA graduates:

 - Marketing Manager

 - Human Resource Specialist

 - Financial Advisor